adadima/python-analyze/README.md

 ## How to:

 In order to use this refactoring tool, follow these steps:

 1. Use the environment .yml file in order to recreate the conda environment

 2. Activate the env you created at step 1

 3. Run script `refactor.py` with two command line arguments: `path_to_input` and `path_to_output`
     These should be absolute paths to the source code file, and to the file where the modified version should be written, respectively.
 For example, to convert all function calls to foo from the source `home/adadima/source_code.py` to `home/adadima/foo_code.py`, run:

         python3 ./src/refactor.py home/adadima/source_code.py home/adadima/foo_code.py

+4. You can run `tests/test.py` for additional tests

 ## Edge cases and challenges: